 Here at Purely Simple Organic Living, we take a holistic view of a person’s wellness, which includes considering all the environmental toxin exposures that may be negatively affecting their health.
 While switching from chemical-laden products to more natural cleaning solutions seems daunting and expensive…it doesn’t have to be!

 First, start by checking the labels of your household products and decide what you want to be exposing yourself and/or your family to.
 Keep in mind, a lot of these labels don’t fully disclose all their ingredients…so better safe than sorry!
 To vet different cleaning products and brands, we recommend checking the Environmental Working Group’s (EWG) site at EWG.org to look up products that are graded on a passing or failing letter grade.

 We recommend the Thieves concentrated cleaning line from Young Living (which we use and sell in our office), as it utilizes therapeutic grade essential oils that gives you the benefits of the oils while you clean (win/win…am I right?).
 Or, if you want to be certain about what all is going in your cleaners, sticking with simple, inexpensive ingredients like water, liquid castile soap, vinegar, lemon juice, or baking soda are great, non-toxic alternatives to cleaning in the home.

 Call us today at (512) 265-0303 opt.
 1 to schedule your FREE 30 minute discovery call to find out more about how Purely Simple Organic Living can equip and empower you to lead a life full of happiness and wellness!
-Also, feel free to join our private Facebook page You Are The Seed to be part of a powerful community and learn to conquer autoimmune disease naturally.
+Also, feel free to join our private Facebook page Holistic Tools for Autoimmune Freedom to be part of a powerful community and learn to conquer autoimmune disease naturally.
 Have a blessed weekend!